increasinglyunclear/arduino/robots/pcb_spec.md

 3. **Motor noise:** The DC motors generate electrical noise.
 Decoupling capacitors (100 nF ceramic) across each motor's power terminals could be used, placed as close to the motor headers as possible.

 4. **I2C pull-ups:** The BNO055 breakout board includes pull-up resistors.
 No additional pull-ups are needed on the PCB.
-If an external OLED is added (Option B), confirm its breakout also includes pull-ups, or add 4.7K pull-ups on SDA/SCL.

 5. **DFPlayer Mini orientation:** The DFPlayer Mini module has a micro-SD card slot on one side.
 Ensure it is oriented so the SD card is accessible for loading audio files, or use a socket that allows removal.